 - Management of the EAC integration process

 A variety of key areas have already been identified for more effective management of regional integration.
-These include monitoring decisions made by the Council of Ministers and the Summit, more active communication that reaches all citizens, and the introduction of an Incubator for Innovation and Development in East Africa (IIDEA).
+These include monitoring decisions made by the Council of Ministers and the Summit, more active communication that reaches all citizens, and the introduction of an Incubator for Integration and Development in East Africa (IIDEA).

 Reporting on the advantages and successes of EAC integration and on cooperation with the private sector and civil society is an important cross-cutting element of the programme.
 This helps raise awareness among the population and promotes regional integration in the political arena and in civil society.
 Key stakeholders are consequently also involved in the integration process, and results are discussed and recognised publicly.